When it comes to drama television series, there might not be a better destination than Netflix.

 There are great teen drams, political dramas, sci-fi and horror dramas, and everything in between, proving Netflix has something for everyone.

-Updated on January 7 – Every month movies come and go from Netflix, but luckily this month nothing changed for Netflix as far as the original series.
+Updated in March 2021 – Every month movies come and go from Netflix, but luckily this month nothing changed for Netflix as far as the original series.
 However, more new series arrive all the time and we will add new great ones as they come to this list.

 Iconic teen drama Dawson’s Creek has made its way to Netflix with all six seasons arriving on the streaming giant.